L-MA/calico-mesos/docs/DeployingOnCentOS7.md

     $ sudo mv calico_mesos /calico/calico_mesos

 ### Create the modules.json Configuration File
 To enable Calico networking in mesos, you must create a `modules.json` file.
-When provided to the mesos slave process, this file will connect Mesos with the Netmodules libraries as well as the calico networking plugin, allowing Calico to receive Networking Events from Mesos.
+When provided to the Mesos Agent process, this file will connect Mesos with the Netmodules libraries as well as the calico networking plugin, allowing Calico to receive Networking Events from Mesos.

     $ cat > modules.json <<EOF
     {